cran-task-views/TimeSeries/TimeSeries.md

   `r pkg("tsibbletalk")`.
   `r pkg("dCovTS")` computes and plots the distance covariance and correlation functions of time series.
+  ACF and CCF variants based on Chatterjee's Xi correlation are provided by `r pkg("xiacf")`.
   `r pkg("gglinedensity")` provides a ggplot2 statistic
   for DenseLines heatmaps of time series normalized by arc length.
   Calendar plots are implemented in `r pkg("sugrrants")`.